gohugoio/hugo/content/content-management/multilingual-mode.md

 ```

-### Missing translations
+## Missing translations

 If a string does not have a translation for the current language, Hugo will use the value from the default language.
 If no default value is set, an empty string will be shown.

-While translating a Hugo site, it can be handy to have a visual indicator of missing translations.
-The `EnableMissingTranslationPlaceholders` config option will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.
+While translating a Hugo website, it can be handy to have a visual indicator of missing translations.
+The [`EnableMissingTranslationPlaceholders` configuration option][hugoconfig] will flag all untranslated strings with the placeholder `[i18n] identifier`, where `identifier` is the id of the missing translation.

+{{% note %}}
-**Remember: Hugo will generate your website with these placeholders.
-It might not be suited for production environments.**
+Hugo will generate your website with these placeholders.
+It might not be suited for production environments.
+{{% /note %}}

-### Multilingual Themes support
+## Multilingual Themes support

 To support Multilingual mode in your themes, some considerations must be taken for the URLs in the templates.
-If there are more than one language, URLs  must either  come from the built-in `.Permalink` or `.URL`, be constructed with `relLangURL` or `absLangURL` template funcs -- or prefixed with `{{.LanguagePrefix }}`.
+If there is more than one language, URLs must

+* come from the built-in `.Permalink` or `.URL`
+* be constructed with `relLangURL` or `absLangURL` template funcs **or** prefixed with `{{.LanguagePrefix }}`

-If there are more than one language defined, the`LanguagePrefix` variable will equal `"/en"` (or whatever your `CurrentLanguage` is).
-If not enabled, it will be an empty string, so it is harmless for single-language sites.
+If there is more than one language defined, the`LanguagePrefix` variable will equal `/en` (or whatever your `CurrentLanguage` is).
+If not enabled, it will be an empty string and is therefore harmless for single-language Hugo websites.

+[contenttemplate]: /templates/single-page-template/
+[homepagetemplate]: /templates/homepage-template/
+[hugoconfig]: /getting-started/configuration/